beginning of content

 When should I be worried?

-It’s important to measure a baby’s growth to see if they are healthy and developing properly.
-Parents are often worried that their baby isn't growing fast enough.
+Measuring your baby’s growth can help confirm that they are healthy and developing as expected.
 However, it's not the only way to tell if they're healthy.

 All babies lose some weight in the week after birth.
-They usually regain this weight by 2 weeks.
-Most babies double their birth weight by 4 months.
+They usually regain this weight by 2 weeks of age.
+Most babies double their birth weight by 4 months of age.

-Weight gain can be affected by an infection or vomiting.
-If you are ever worried, talk to your child and family health nurse or doctor.
+Weight gain can be affected by feeding difficulties, infections or other medical problems.
+If you are ever worried, talk to your doctor or child and family health nurse.

-If your baby’s growth percentile changes a lot — by 2 major percentile lines — talk to your child and family health nurse or doctor.
+If your baby’s growth percentile drops at a faster rate than expected or your baby continues to have low weight gain — talk to your child and family health nurse or doctor.
 They will assess the child's growth trend to see if there is any reason to be worried.

-Remember, don't compare your baby’s growth to that of other baby’s.
-The important thing is that they continue growing following the same percentile.
+Remember, don't compare your baby’s growth to that of another baby’s.
+The important thing is that they continue growing steadily in their first year and throughout childhood.

 Speak to a maternal child health nurse